-Employment Law and Consumer Law is all we do; as such we are in a much better position to help you with your workplace claim than a “Wal-Mart” firm- a law firm where you can have someone represent you in a car wreck, write your will, and defend you in a DUI case all in one stop.
+Employment Law is all we do; as such we are in a much better position to help you with your workplace claim than a “Wal-Mart” firm- a law firm where you can have someone represent you in a car wreck, write your will, and defend you in a DUI case all in one stop.
 Our experience and knowledge in these areas puts us ahead of the curve in handling these claims from the get go.

 Sometimes employees feel hopeless in the workplace when faced with unfair and potentially illegal work environments.
-At the Employment & Consumer Law Group- we are dedicated to helping these employees understand and enforce their rights.
+At the Employment Law Group- we are dedicated to helping these employees understand and enforce their rights.

 The more you understand your legal rights at your place of employment, the greater the likelihood of stopping the offending behavior and receiving just compensation for your losses as a result of the illegal activity.
 Damages you could be entitled to would include reinstatement in your job, monies for lost wages and benefits, compensatory damages for the stress caused by the illegal activity, your reasonable attorney fees and costs, and in some cases punitive damages.